FedeDP/ncursesFM/README.md

 * libconfig -> config file parsing
 * libx11    -> check whether ncursesFM is started in a X environment or not.
 * sd-bus    -> to switch off powermanagement functions, devices/iso mount and packages installation.
 * libudev   -> needed to list mountable drives.

 ## Runtime dependencies

 **required:**
-* ncurses, libmagic, libarchive, glibc plus every optional build dep if compiled with its support.
+* ncurses, libarchive, glibc plus every optional build dep if compiled with its support.

 **optional:**
 * xdg-utils (if compiled with libx11 support)